daattali/beautiful-jekyll/resources_pages/terminology.md

   * as data scientists, we also see it in Jupyter notebooks: the "Python kernel", etc. This is probably related to the CS meaning above?
   * in linear algebra, `kernel` is another name for nullspace.

+#### `sample`

+  * in statistics, it is standard to say "a sample of size N" when referring to data coming from a probability distribution.
+  * in machine learning, it is standard to say "N samples" to mean the same thing.
+E.g., "I will draw N samples from the exponential distribution".

 ## Common acronyms
  * `FDR`: False Discovery Rate
  * `MC`: Monte Carlo